drsmith48/project_template/README.rst

 * Continuous integration at `Travis-CI <https://travis-ci.org/drsmith48/project_template>`_

-  * Test matrix covers several Python and Numpy versions
+  * Coverage for several Python and Numpy versions
+  * Coverage for Linux and OS X

 * Documentation with ``Sphinx``